codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you tell the difference between a crocodile and an alligator?
-You will see one later and one in a while.
+The urge to sing the Lion King song is just a whim away.

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+What amount of bits commonly equals one byte?
- 1. Python
+ 1. 8
- 2. Solaris OS
+ 2. 64
- 3. C++
+ 3. 2
- 4. Java
+ 4. 1

 <details>
   <summary>Answer</summary>
-  Java
+  8
 </details>